jviquerat/lbm/README.md

 - Drag/lift computation using interpolated bounce-back
 - Core routines are deferred to Numba

-Below are some examples ran with the code.
+Below are some examples and benchmarks ran with the code.
 The related cases are available in the repository.

+## Benchmarks

-## Lid-driven cavity
+### Lid-driven cavity

 A simple driven cavity in unit square.
 Launch it by running ```python3 cavity.py```.
 Below are the computed time-domain velocity norms and final streamlines at Re=100 (left) and Re=1000 (right).